Day One as Director of Public Relations for Binion’s Horseshoe

 At the rear of the poker room was the famous “Gallery of Champions,” which had the portraits of every world poker champion dating back to 1970.
 This was “the wall” of all walls in poker.
 Everyone wanted their picture up alongside Brunson, Moss, Ungar, Chan, and all the rest.
 Since Hamilton had indeed won the 1994 world championship eight years earlier in that same building, his portrait was hung proudly among the winners.

 Nick had reportedly been “drinking heavily” that night.
-I later spent a lot of time drinking with Nick, and the “drunk” charge doesn’t ring true with me.
+I later spent a lot of time drinking with Nick, and the “drunk” charge doesn’t ring true to me.
 He probably wasn’t drunk, but simply had just been drinking as was his normal routine.
 When he revealed what for him was quite a normal pattern of behavior (rage and sometimes violence), it later widely became reported as a “drunken rage.”
 But I’m not buying it.

 However, what Nick actually did do is undisputed.
-He summoned a crowbar from the maintenance department, stormed over to the paneled wall where he Gallery of Champions was hanging, and plucked Hamilton’s portrait right from the walnut.
+He summoned a crowbar from the maintenance department, stormed over to the paneled wall where the Gallery of Champions was hanging, and plucked Hamilton’s portrait right from the walnut.
 The glass frame, with Russ’ smiling championship pose, was completely shattered into bits.
 Nick allegedly screamed something like “We won’t have any fucking cheaters on the wall,” and then stormed out of the building.

 The glaring empty void where Russ Hamilton’s picture once famously hung became an instant focal point to everyone on the poker universe.
 Everybody knew about it.
 Even overseas.
 People were scared to come into the casino after that.
-The act had been so malicious that the wood was permanently scared from the sharpness of the crowbar.
+The act had been so malicious that the wood was permanently scarred from the sharpness of the crowbar.
 The great irony here is that everyone at the time thought Russ was a hero.
 And so Nick Behnen, already so detestable to many, became Darth Vader to poker players.

 This was the man I was about to have a meeting with on my very “first day,” in the back of a dark and empty Binion’s Horseshoe coffee shop.

-Part 3: The Sit Down
+The Sit Down

 I didn’t know it at the time, but my “sit down” meeting with Nick Behnen turned out to be one of the most important moments in my professional life.